tcawlfield/vote-sim/README.md

 So by reason of that, plurality voting with strategic voters is much less horrible than it is with honest voters.

-### More questions:

-* How does dimensionality of issue space affect things?
-* Can we generate candidates in a way that mimics real election results?
-  * Try generating candidates in position-space by doing a multi-seat pre-election.
-This might help distribute candidates more uniformly in position space.
-* How does candidate generation affect regret?
-* Resistance against manipulation
-  * If one point in issue space correlates with (encourages) strategic voting, does this influence election results?
-  * Does it reduce manipulation to rescale approval scores?
-* Compare range voting with plurality, approval, and IRV/RCV.
-  * Debate exists about ranked choice versus Bayesian regret
-  * Approval voting avoids degrees of favor, but conveys less information than range & IRV.
-    How does it stack up against IRV in particular?
-Are there alternative evaluation systems to regret?

 ## Thoughts